 I’m currently at the NYU Center for Urban Science and Progress (CUSP) and the Music and Audio Research Lab (MARL).

 I lead the hardware and systems team on the Sounds Of New York City or SONYC project.
-I designed, fabricated and deployed a network of over 100 low-cost acoustic sensors across NYC, many of which have been running for over four years, to provide continuous, real-time, and accurate monitoring of urban noise.
+I designed, fabricated and deployed a network of over 100 low-cost acoustic sensors across NYC, many of which have been running for over five years, to provide continuous, real-time, and accurate monitoring of urban noise.
 I designed and supervised the building of the back and front end systems for a scalable and resilient solution.
 This has allowed me to carry out large-scale analysis of urban noise activity to reveal patterns across space and time.
 These platforms have been used to create a data-driven approach for city agencies tasked with noise mitigation by feeding relevant, actionable, and timely noise information.

 REIP